 What are Raccoons?

-Raccoons, also nicknamed “coons” for short, are mammals that are rarely seen during the day because of their nocturnal habits.
-Raccoons are found throughout the United States but are more common in the wooded eastern portions of the country than in the more arid western plains.
+These mammals are also nicknamed “coons” for short, and are rarely seen during the day because of their nocturnal habits.
+They are found throughout the United States but are more common in the wooded eastern portions of the country than in the more arid western plains.